joluigi/VBA-challenge/README.md

 # VBA-challenge
-This is the Homework no. 2: The VBA of Wall Street from Jose Vazquez
+This is the Homework no. 2: The VBA of Wall Street from Jose Vazquez.

+Outcome screenshots

 Data from 2016
 ![](Hw2-VBA-2016data.jpg)